rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The credibility of each pairwise outranking situation (see [BIS-2013]_), denoted :math:`r(x \succsim y)`, is by default measured in a bipolar significance valuation [-1.00, 1.00], where **positive** terms :math:`r(x \succsim y) > 0.0` indicate a **validated**, and **negative** terms :math:`r(x \succsim y) < 0.0` indicate a **non-validated** outrankings; whereas the **median** value :math:`r(x \succsim  y) = 0.0` represents an **indeterminate** situation (see [BIS-2004a]_).

-For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` constructor from the :ref:`outrankingDigraphs module <outrankingDigraphs-label>`.
-The :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph.showHTMLRelationTable` method shows here the resulting bipolar-valued adjacency matrix in a system browser window (see :numref:`officeChoiceOutranking`).
+For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` class constructor from the :ref:`outrankingDigraphs module <outrankingDigraphs-label>`.
+The :py:class:`~digraphs.Digraph.showHTMLRelationTable` method shows below the resulting bipolar-valued adjacency matrix in a system browser window (see :numref:`officeChoiceOutranking`).

 .. code-block:: pycon
    :linenos: